niksilver/ccpm/README.md

 via a Scala DSL.

 You can add tasks to a plan, and state dependencies between them.
+Tasks can have a duration and a resource.

 ```scala
     new Plan {